ldover/knowledge-ide/knowledge-explorer/README.md

 # Knowledge Index
-A [frontend](https://knowledge.lukadover.com) for reading MDL articles published on GitHub,
+A [frontend](https://knowledge.lukadover.com) for reading MDL articles published on GitHub.

-_Note: as there's just one article written with this MDL / KDL framework, at this stage I'll just manually update the index._
+_Note: At this early stage I'll just manually update the index when a new article is written._